Stocks gain, pushing Dow Jones industrialists to over 36,000 - ExBulletin

 Stocks gain, pushing Dow Jones industrialists to over 36,000

-Wall Street added to its recent streak on Tuesday as stock indexes hit new highs again and the Dow Jones Industrial Average closed above 36,000 points for the first time.
+Wall Street added to its recent streak on Tuesday as major stock indexes hit new highs again, with the Dow Jones industrial average closing above 36,000 points for the first time.

-The Dow Jones and the benchmark S&P 500 each rose 0.4%.
-The Nasdaq gained 0.3%.
+The Dow index and the Standard & Poors 500 benchmark each rose 0.4%.
+The Nasdaq composite gained 0.3%.
 All three indices also hit all-time highs on Monday.

 The gains were strong, with all but two of the 11 sectors of the S&P 500 closing higher.
 Tech and healthcare stocks helped fuel much of the advance.
 Losses in energy stocks and a mix of companies that rely on direct consumer spending tempered market gains.

-We have a great deal on unlimited access subscriptions.
-Check it out here.

 Trading continued to be volatile, with major indices all sliding briefly into the red before recovering.
 The latest modest gains preceded other news this week from the Federal Reserve and the job market.
-Investors were also examining a hefty corporate earnings load for more clues as to how businesses are faring as the economy surpasses the virus pandemic.
+Investors were also examining a heavy burden of corporate earnings for more clues as to how businesses are doing as the economy surpasses the COVID-19 pandemic.

-Wall Street was pleasantly surprised that corporate earnings reports turned out to be stronger than expected, despite concerns about the impact on earnings of supply disruptions and rising inflation.
+Wall Street was pleasantly surprised that corporate earnings reports turned out to be stronger than expected, despite concerns about the effect on earnings of supply disruptions and rising inflation.

 They appear to be dealing with the supply chain issue, in terms of revenue and costs, so far, said Liz Young, chief investment strategist at SoFi.
 We all expected third quarter earnings to be dampened slightly by some of these pressures.

 Smaller company stocks also rebounded from an early pullback, pushing the Russell 2000 Index to its first all-time high since March.
-The Russell gained 3.74 points, or 0.2%, to 2,361.86.
+The Russell gained 3.74 points, or 0.2%, to close at 2,361.86.

 Tech stocks made strong gains.
-Cloud networking firm Arista Networks jumped 20.4% for the biggest gain in the S&P 500 after giving investors an encouraging financial outlook following a strong third quarter report.
+Cloud networking firm Arista Networks jumped 20.4% for the biggest gain in the S&P 500 after giving investors encouraging financial guidance in a strong third quarter report.

-Health care inventories have also increased.
+Health stocks also rose.
 Prescription drug distributor McKesson gained 5.2% after raising its profit forecast.
 Pfizer gained 4.1% after posting a strong earnings report.

 Bond yields have fallen.
 The 10-year Treasury yield fell to 1.54% from 1.57% on Monday night.